Insights Payroll

 From payroll engine to MoHRE acceptance

-The SIF moves through five stages from generation to the MoHRE compliance record.
+A UAE WPS submission moves through five stages from SIF generation to the MoHRE compliance record.
 Each stage has its own failure modes.

 1. Payroll calculation.
-The payroll function calculates gross pay, allowances, deductions, leave and net pay per employee, applying the Labour Law entitlements for overtime (25% uplift on standard hours, 50% on night-shift and Friday work) and the leave-accrual rules.
+The payroll function calculates gross pay, allowances, deductions, leave and net pay per employee, applying the Labour Law entitlements for overtime (25% uplift on standard hours, 50% on night-shift and Friday work) and the leave-accrual rules — the same numbers that feed each employee’s WPS-compliant payslip for the cycle.

 2. SIF generation.
-The payroll engine exports the cycle into SIF format: one EDR with the file totals, one SCR per paid employee, and the trailer where required.
+The payroll engine exports the cycle into SIF format: one SCR with the file totals, one EDR per paid employee, and the trailer where required.
 A pre-flight validation routine should check every field against the agent specification before the file leaves the payroll system.

 3. Agent bank submission.
 The SIF is uploaded to the WPS agent via portal or sFTP.
 The agent validates file format, funding cover and any agent-specific rules.
 The first acknowledgement is acceptance for transmission — not acceptance for payment.